Generating the Modal Worker: A Cross-Model Audit of Race and Gender in LLM-Generated Personas Across 41 Occupations: Motivations

-These five models provide a structured lens for analyzing how generative personas diverge from or align with demographic baselines.
-In our study, we operationalize them through regression estimates: intercepts ($\alpha$) capture systematic over- or underrepresentation, while slopes ($\beta$) capture exaggeration or reduction of demographic skews.
-This framework positions us to test not only whether biases exist but also how they systematically take shape across occupations and models.
+Together, these five patterns provide a structured lens for analyzing how generative demographic outputs diverge from benchmark distributions.
+In our study, we operationalize them using regression estimates: intercepts ($\alpha$) capture systematic over- or underrepresentation, while slopes ($\beta$) capture exaggeration or reduction of demographic skews across occupations.

 Beyond differences across occupations, an open question is whether representational patterns diverge across models themselves.
 Algorithms do not operate in a cultural vacuum: research shows that they inevitably embed the institutional and societal values of their creators and regulators \cite{Ge2024-wk, Bernstein2023-do, Anuyah2023-co}.
-Because large language models differ in organizational origin, training data, and post-training safety objectives, we might expect provenance to leave a measurable imprint on representational outcomes \cite{Jeong2024-pm, Manvi2024-pl}.
+Because large language models differ in organizational origin, training data, and post-training objectives, we might expect provenance to leave a measurable imprint on representational outcomes \cite{Jeong2024-pm, Manvi2024-pl}.
 For instance, DeepSeek has refused to answer politically sensitive questions about Tiananmen Square, reflecting constraints in the Chinese context \cite{Vincent2025-ul}, whereas U.S.-based models may be more attentive to issues of race and gender identity that are particularly salient in American public discourse \cite{Armstrong2024-yr}.
 These considerations set the stage for our cross-model analysis, where we compare bias patterns across LLMs trained under different institutional and cultural regimes.